raymondji/commitstack/README.md

 git stack init
 ```

-All set!
 To learn how to use commitstack, you can access an interactive tutorial built-in to the CLI:
 ```
 git stack learn
 ```